Suprise! Taxes from Investments

 This is not a very fun surprise, especially when you’re down in accounts and end up still paying tax for gains you didn’t even realize. (we talk about this in more detail in our Tax Efficient Investing video)

-Our team is very conscious about tax-efficient investments so you’re not surprised by tax bills.
+Our team prioritizes tax-efficient investments to avoid surprise tax bills.
 When it comes to investing, if you don’t take taxes into effect, the return printed on your statement may not be your real return.

 If you end up paying 10% or 15% in capital gains taxes, that affects your true net earnings.

-It’s really important for brokerage accounts to be managed in a tax-efficient way.
+Managing brokerage accounts in a tax-efficient way is crucial.
 We talk about this in more detail in Tax Efficient Investing part 2.

 If you are surprised this year by hidden capital gains taxes, give us a call so we can talk about what you can do now to reduce your tax burden.